The troubled marriage. The partnership with challenges. The union of two human beings.

 “I do the housework when it’s my turn.”
 “I stay in a job I hate.”
 “I say ‘I love you’.”
-“I’m coming to couples counseling!”
+“I’m taking part in the couples counseling!”
 “I bite my tongue.”

 3. IF YOUR COUPLES SESSIONS ARE WILDLY SUCCESSFUL, WHAT WILL BE HAPPENING?

 “I’ll smile more.”
 “We’ll fight less.”
 “We’ll talk about my day, too!”
 “We’ll have more couple time- date nights.”

 If you can envision the kind of couple you want to be, you can work on the steps to get there!